 Who We Are

 The California Dairy Quality Assurance Program (CDQAP) is a voluntary partnership between the dairy industry, state and federal agencies, academia and others to promote the health of consumers, the health of the environment and the health and welfare of dairy animals.

 The program assists dairy producers in continual improvement and management of critical resources.
 The environmental stewardship module supports producers in understanding and complying with the rules and regulations governing the industry, some of the toughest in the nation.

-Focusing on the components of public health (farm security and food safety), animal health and welfare, and environmental stewardship, the CDQAP provides education workshops and assistance for California dairy producers.
+Focusing on the components of public health (farm security and food safety), animal health and welfare, and environmental stewardship, the CDQAP provides science-based education workshops and assistance for California dairy producers.
 The CDQAP also provides third-party certification in Environmental Stewardship through its on-farm evaluation/certification program.

 CDQAP Partners include: